NAEYC Professional Preparation Standards

 Please direct questions to Mary Harrill, Senior Director, Higher Education Accreditation and Program Support at email@example.com.

 Download the 2010 NAEYC Professional Preparation Standards

 The 2010 NAEYC Standards for Initial and Advanced Early Childhood Professional Preparation Programs are available as a PDF document.
 Programs currently pursuing or maintaining higher education accreditation should use the initial standards (found on p.29-43) to fully inform their accreditation work.
 In addition, programs may find the rubrics describing program performance expectations in relation to the standards (p.72-100) helpful in preparing their accreditation materials.

 Review the Draft Revised NAEYC Higher Education Accreditation Standards

 To reflect developments in the early childhood education profession and as a routine and healthy practice for an accrediting body, the NAEYC higher education accreditation standards are in the process of being revised.
-The Commission and Standards Workgroup are currently seeking public comment on these draft revised standards.
-Feedback can be provided through this survey by March 5, 2021.
+The Commission and Standards Workgroup are currently continuing to revise the standards to incorporate feedback from prior public comment on this draft.
+Stay tuned for further updates.
 Please note: Programs currently pursuing or maintaining accreditation should continue to use the 2010 standards (see other blue box) until further notice.